 A DUI prosecution involves two major aspects.
 First, law enforcement is responsible for investigating facts surrounding a prospective DUI, which involves collecting observations, statements, and evidence.
 Contrary to popular belief, peace officers cannot file charges, instead, they compile as much information as possible and merely recommend charges in their police report.
 After compiling a complete DUI police report and obtaining lab results (if applicable), the file is sent the District Attorney's office where the DUI prosecutor assigned to the case ultimately decides what charges to file.
-Accordingly, it is often helpful to retain a DUI defense attorney as early as possible so as to afford him an opportunity to discuss your case with the prosecutor before formal charges have been filed.
+Accordingly, it is often helpful to retain a Santa Barba DUI lawyer as early as possible so as to afford him an opportunity to discuss your case with the prosecutor before formal charges have been filed.

 Please review the information on our website and feel free to contact us if you would like to discuss your DUI case.